 Given the above we would ask that you advise us if there are any matters that should be brought to the attention of the Purchasers and if so what steps have been taken to rectify the situation prior to settlement.

-We arrange transfer documents to convey the land to the purchaser.
+- We arrange transfer documents to convey the land to the purchaser.
 You will need to sign these documents and your signature must be witnessed by a Solicitor or Justice of the Peace.
 We can assist you in this regard, however, if you are unable to come to our office we will forward these to you and advise you how to sign them correctly.

-We arrange with the solicitors for the purchasers and the financial institution that has your Mortgage or other security for settlement.
+- We arrange with the solicitors for the purchasers and the financial institution that has your Mortgage or other security for settlement.
 These include place, time and date and the actual figures and how to draw cheques.

 We arrange for settlement agents to attend settlement on your behalf and there is no necessity for you to attend.

 One of the major adjustments is the rates on the land.
 If the rates have been paid for the current assessment period then the purchasers have to pay to you an amount for the rates from the date of settlement to the end of the assessment period.
-If you have not paid rates for the current assessment period your share of rates up to the date of settlement will be deducted from the balance purchase moneys you receive and a cheque is drawn to the Council to pay the rates.
+If you have not paid rates for the current assessment period, your share of rates up to the date of settlement will be deducted from the balance purchase moneys you receive and a cheque is drawn to the Council to pay the rates.

 Physical possession of the property is handed over which is usually signified by the handing over of the keys.
-The Contract makes specific provision for the handing over of keys, however, because of practical aspects it is best to leave the keys at the real estate agents’ office and the purchaser can collect the keys from the agents after they have been notified that settlement has been effected.
+The contract makes specific provision for the handing over of keys, however, because of practical aspects it is best to leave the keys at the real estate agents’ office and the purchaser can collect the keys from the agents after they have been notified that settlement has been effected.

-Under the Contract “keys” include keys to and electronic devices for all doors, grilles, shutters and lifts, the term also includes codes and combinations to all locks and any security system on the premises.
+Under the contract “keys” include keys to and electronic devices for all doors, grilles, shutters and lifts, the term also includes codes and combinations to all locks and any security system on the premises.
 You must provide these codes and combinations in writing to the purchaser at settlement.
 If applicable, could you please provide us with these details immediately.

 At settlement the financial institutions that hold security over the land will receive the amount owing to them.
 Unless you direct otherwise we will receive the balance of sale proceeds, deduct our fees, pay the agent any commission owing to them and forward the balance to you, this is usually posted to you on the next working day after settlement.
 If you wish to make other arrangements please give us written directions as to what you want us to do.